El derecho de nacer (film)

-El derecho de nacer ("The Right to Be Born") is a 1952 Mexican film directed by Zacarías Gómez Urquiza and starring Gloria Marín, Jorge Mistral and Martha Roth.
-It is based on a Cuban radionovela (radioplay) of the same name by Félix B. Caignet.
+El derecho de nacer ("The Right to Be Born") is a 1952 Mexican film directed by Zacarías Gómez Urquiza and starring Gloria Marín, Jorge Mistral and Martha Roth. based on a Cuban radionovela (radioplay) of the same name by Félix B. Caignet.
 The movie broke box office records in Mexico when it was first released; during its release in Mexico City in June 1952, it was shown at the downtown Cine Orfeón for seven straight weeks.

 Plot

 María Teresa (Bárbara Gil) is a wealthy young woman who finds herself unmarried and pregnant.
 She approaches a doctor (Jorge Mistral) to obtain an abortion with the hopes of avoiding a scandal that would affect her family.
 The doctor, hoping to convince her otherwise, flashes back to an incident of his life to explain his "right to life" stance.